 A new feature of ECM 2025 is the introduction of an ECM - Proceedings of the Combustion Institute (PROCI) Track.
 Participants can choose to submit their paper to the Special Issue of the Proceedings of the Combustion Institute.
 This opportunity does not change the historical acceptance process for ECM paper/poster presentations.
 It is an additional opportunity for authors who would like their paper to be considered for the PROCI Special Issue.

 The manuscript format for the ECM-PROCI Track and ECM Track will be the same and will adhere to the guidelines of the International Combustion Symposium.
-Manuscripts should be prepared according to the PROCI format (formats provided at the bottom of this page).
+Manuscripts should be prepared according to the PROCI format, which is 8 pages in length (MS word and LaTex templates provided at the bottom of this page).
 The ECM-PROCI Track manuscripts will undergo an initial evaluation by the ECM Scientific Committee, which will involve desk rejection.
 Following this initial evaluation, the standard PROCI review process will commence, which includes the same review procedure as the International Combustion Symposium.
 The ECM Track manuscripts will follow the normal ECM process, where the papers will not be published, but be made available to participants to facilitate poster discussions.

 It is important to note that authors must submit an Abstract and ECM manuscript.
-Any ECM-PROCI Track manuscript that does not have a corresponding ECM abstract + manuscript submission will not be considered for the ECM-PROCI Track.
+Any ECM-PROCI Track manuscript that does not have an author registered and available for presentation at the ECM will not be considered for the ECM-PROCI Track.
+Exceptions associated with authors with unsuccessful visa applications can be reconsidered.

 ECM Scientific Committee -